 Thursday, February 15, 2018

-Trilobites-Sea Cockroaches of the Ocean
+Trilobites: Cockroaches of the Paleozoic Seas

 Trilobites were the sea cockroaches of the paleoworld.
 They were marine arthropods, highly adapted to multiple types of ocean ecosystems and diets that included all sorts things from the ocean bottom.
 This versatility and diversity helped them dominated the oceans for over 320 million years.
 Yes!
 That’s millions of years!
 To put in context, dinosaurs ruled the world for nearly 200 million years, whereas us humans, as a recognizable biological species, have existed for only a mere 300 thousand years.
 That’s less than ten percent the time trilobites existed on the planet.